Cockburn, South Australia

 Cockburn (/ˈkoʊbərn/ KOH-bərn) is a town and locality in the east of the Australian state of South Australia immediately adjacent to the border with New South Wales near Broken Hill.
 It was established because the New South Wales government refused to allow locomotives of the South Australian Railways to operate in its jurisdiction, requiring locomotives to be changed at the town for 84 years until 1970, when the route was converted from to standard gauge.

 Huge ore deposits were discovered in Silverton, which in 1884 prompted the government of South Australia to offer to the Government of New South Wales the building of a narrow gauge railway line from the limit of its jurisdiction at the border to Silverton, since horse-drawn drays over rough tracks could not meet the transport task for the journey to Port Pirie.
 This offer was rejected by the New South Wales government.
 In response, investors formed the Silverton Tramway Company in 1885 to build the railway line from Silverton to the border.
 The town of Cockburn came into existence in 1886 on the South Australia side of the border as a place for trains to exchange locomotives and crews.
-On the New South Wales side of the border, the Silverton Tramway Company built a station and sidings, called Burns.
+On the New South Wales side of the border, the Silverton Tramway Company built the Burns station and transfer sidings.

 For 84 years until 1970, Cockburn exemplified a busy South Australian Railways interchange station.
 Locomotives were serviced here and concentrate trains brought from Broken Hill on the Silverton Tramway were marshalled for their 350 km journey to Port Pirie.

 Pressure for the expansion of Cockburn was increased with mineral discoveries at Thackaringa and Umberumberka from 1883 onwards.
 The silver-lead-zinc discovery at Broken Hill led to the railway line being extended from Silverton to Broken Hill in 1887.
 The route was extremely important, as it provided balanced trading for locomotives with a momentum grade 'up' from Broken Hill to Cockburn and a rising grade 'down' from Cockburn to Broken Hill.
 This was the main advantage of the route to and from Cockburn.